Safe and Unsafe Sensory Materials for the Base of Your Sensory Bin

 The Best Dry Sensory Materials for Your Bin

-After rice, there are a number of other dry sensory materials that can be used at the base of your bins that invite your kiddo into the wonderful world of sensory stimulation and creative imagination!
+After rice, there are a number of other dry sensory materials that can be used as the sensory bin filler that invite your kiddo into the wonderful world of sensory stimulation and creative imagination!
 With proper storage, your kiddo can use these sensory bins again and again!
 Here is a list of dry sensory materials that you can use for the base of your bins:

 I know I’ve already raved about rice, but I just can’t talk enough about the benefits of rice sensory play.
 Rice is affordable, accessible, and reusable.
 Also, there are so many different kinds of rice!
 You can use brown rice, white rice, black rice, or wild rice.
 Or you can use a variety of rice types and mix them all up!
 If you’re worried about rice being poured out all over your table or floor, take a look at my Washable Dropcloth to help contain the mess.